rasql/ev3-makecode/docs/3_motor/motor.rst

 Make a new program called **motor2**.
 This time we will include that name in the welcome screen.

-We are going the UP/DOWN button to increase or decrease the speed.
+We are going to use the **up/down** button to increase or decrease the speed.
 For this we will need a variable **speed**.

 .. image:: motor2.png